Spill It: Everglow Show Us Their On-The-Go Essentials

 Onda

-Onda, the vocalist and dancer whose stage name means “come to me” in Korean, is currently sporting bright orange hair, illustrating her bright, bubbly image.
-She holds up, however, a little keychain of herself sporting an earlier, chesnut-haired look, which is attached to her beloved airpods in a bear-shaped case.
+Vocalist and dancer Onda is currently rocking bright orange hair, illustrating her bright, bubbly personality.
+She comically holds up a little keychain of herself sporting a similar look, which is attached to her beloved airpods in a bear-shaped case.
 “I’m never without these in my purse, and I’m usually listening to foreign pop/r&b, like Kiana Ledé,” Onda says.
 But her favorite accessory is her neck pillow.
 “We fly and travel a lot, so when my neck is always in the cramped position I feel like my blood isn't circulating properly, so this pillow helps me sit up straight and rest.
 I like this neck pillow because it has a little desert fox character on it.”

 Aisha